google/cloud-resource-manager/README.md

 "You have active projects in Google Cloud Platform.
 You need to delete all GCP projects before you can delete this account"
 ```

-If used correctly, the script will first bind the necessary IAM permissions to your user, then guide you through deletions/restorations.
+If used correctly, the script will first bind the necessary IAM permissions to your user, then guide you through deletions/restorations if necessary.

-To use this script, run the following from a cloud shell instance:
+To use this script, first navigate to a cloud shell instance from **within a project**.
+Running this script from the **Organization level** will result in a **PERMISSION_DENIED** error.
+Then, run the following to clone this repository and run the .sh file:

 ```
 git clone https://github.com/google/cloud-resource-manager.git
 bash cloud-resource-manager/cloud-resource-manager.sh